stringie/nexo-task/README.md

 ### IPFS
 **Important: You must have MetaMask; You must have selected Kovan Testnet; You must have some KETH to interact with the contracts.**

-The web app has been deployed on the IPFS [here](https://gateway.pinata.cloud/ipfs/QmPdiFNxD4psMnARxFS2Wu2roH6D531wY6YbNbq4Lo7uDF/src/).
+The web app has been deployed fully functioning on the IPFS [here](https://gateway.pinata.cloud/ipfs/QmPdiFNxD4psMnARxFS2Wu2roH6D531wY6YbNbq4Lo7uDF/src/).

 ## Disclaimer

 Everything in this repo is just to serve as a quick example.
 The test could and should be many more, the core contract should be bigger and actually useful, the web app should have more functionality and the html/css should be much more developed.
 This is quite obvious but it still has to be stated.
 Given 1.5 days for this task - this is the result, an MVP.

+## Running locally

+It is entirely possible to run locally using ganache-cli (`ganache-cli && truffle migrate`) and not using metamask if one so desires.